RiDBNet-design/RiDBNet/README.md

 # RiDBNet: Rotation-invariant dual-branch hierarchical network for 3D point cloud classification and segmentation

 ### Installation
-This repo provides the RiDB-Net source codes, which had been tested with Python 3.8.19, PyTorch 1.12.0, CUDA 11.3 on Ubuntu 20.04.
+This repo provides the RiDBNet source codes, which had been tested with Python 3.8.19, PyTorch 1.12.0, CUDA 11.3 on Ubuntu 20.04.
 ```
 # install cpp extensions, the pointnet++ library
 cd ./pointnet2_batch